Skip to Main Content

 A postgraduate certificate of education taught in a university, with substantial school experience via placements.
 This is a common way for degree-level students to qualify for teaching.
 You can choose primary or secondary education routes.

-This DfE scheme offers graduates the opportunity to train on the job while receiving the salary of a non-qualified teacher.
+The Postgraduate Teaching Apprenticeship (PGTA) scheme offers graduates the opportunity to train on the job while receiving the salary of a non-qualified teacher.
+These are only available in England.
 On successful completion, apprentice teachers will be awarded Qualified Teacher Status.

 Teach First